 Softwares such as Houdini and Poliigon make animators’ lives easier.
 Just by making a node setup, you can easily create variations from it.
 It can quickly capture things, but it is also a huge cost saver for animation studios and freelance animators.

 Another rising trend in the animation industry today is mixing animation with computer graphics animation.
 With better software and tools, animators now have more control and can make realistic environments in animation.

 This kind of hyperrealistic style of animation can be used in backgrounds, effects, or characters.
 One example of this is the computer-animated short film titled “Piper'' produced by Pixar Animation Studios.

 The short, featuring a sandpiper bird who learns to overcome her fears as she grows up on the beach, shows a hyperrealistic animation style that will have you questioning what’s real.

-Use of Machine Learning
+The Future of Animation is in the Use of Machine Learning